British Baseball Federation: League structure

 Affiliated clubs may enter as many teams as they wish to play in the BBF baseball leagues.
 There is a senior bracket for adults, and two youth brackets (10 to 13 and 14 to 16).

 The season runs from April to September each year and ends in the National Baseball Championships (previously referred to as 'Final 4s').
-National Youth Baseball Championships are also held for the two youth-age brackets Bronco (U13) and Pony (U16).
+National Youth Baseball Championships are also held for the two youth-age brackets (10 to 13 and 14 to 16).
 Championships are hosted by different clubs around the country each year chosen through a competitive bidding process.